tomalbrc/filament/docs/src/content/item-examples.md

 # Examples

-See the datapack in the github repository for more examples!
+See the datapack in the GitHub repository for more examples!

 https://github.com/tomalbrc/filament/tree/1.21/example_datapack